 Audit trails including read, open, and revoke status logs.

 Key considerations: Recipients can read Mailock emails without an account.
 A free account is required to reply (with limited secure sends).
-Includes an Outlook Add-in for easy use.
+Includes an Outlook add-in for supported Outlook environments.

 Inbox access verification via Microsoft or Google login, or one-time codes.